developer-zebra/developer-zebra-site/src/oemconfig/10-0/about/index.md

 ## What's New in v10.0

-`IMPORTANT:` Due to changes in the [Google managed configuration specification](https://developer.android.com/work/managed-configurations), the Zebra OEMConfig scemas starting with 9.3 include default values ***ONLY for hidden restriction types***; the Zebra schema no longer includes default values for non-hidden restriction types.
+`IMPORTANT:` Due to changes in the [Google managed configuration specification](https://developer.android.com/work/managed-configurations), the Zebra OEMConfig schema for version 10.0 includes default values ***ONLY for hidden restriction types***; the Zebra schema no longer includes default values for non-hidden restriction types.

 ### Device Support

-* **Supports all Zebra running Android 7.x Nougat, Android 8.x Oreo and Android 10.0**.
+* **Supports all Zebra devices running Android 7.x Nougat, Android 8.x Oreo and Android 10.0**.

 ### New Features